-The glorious climate provides up to eleven hours of sunshine a day and temperatures of around 29 degrees Celsius in the peak summer months.
-Even in October, temperatures can reach 22 degrees, making the island an ideal holiday spot for breaks later in the year.
+The Spanish island of Menorca is well positioned in the Mediterranean.
+It offers a relaxed holiday destination for beach lovers, water sports enthusiasts, and anyone who enjoys the sunny side of life.
+The glorious climate provides up to 11 hours of sunshine a day.
+Let’s not forget the temperatures of around 29C in the summer months!
+Even in October temperatures can reach 22C.
+This makes the island an ideal holiday spot for breaks later in the year.

-Despite its small size, the island packs has lots of great attractions if you want to do more than just lie on the beach.
+Menorca is one of the Balearic Islands, which also include Mallorca, Ibiza, and Formentera.
+The peaceful atmosphere and unspoiled coastline make Menorca a favourite for families.
+Despite its small size, the island has great attractions if you want to do more than just lie on the beach.
 Two fantastic water parks are a big draw for kids big and small.

-Menorca’s small size makes it manageable in terms of getting around and car hire is a good option if you want to explore independently.
-There’s an excellent variety of hotel, self-catering and bed-and-breakfast accommodation catering for all budgets and wherever you stay you’ll never be far from a beach.
+The island is very easy to get to, with an international airport near Mahon and plenty of connecting flights to other parts of Spain.
+Menorca’s small size makes it manageable in terms of getting around and car hire is a good option for exploring independently.
+There’s an excellent variety of hotels, timeshare resorts, and B&Bs to suit all budgets.
+And wherever you stay, you’ll never be far from a beach!